projectara/greybus-spec/source/special/svc.rst

-one plus the number of consecutive Interface States in the Greybus System whose ORDER is ORDER_SECONDARY, starting from the Primary Interfaces to each attached Module, up to the final Interface Block in the :ref:`Slot <glossary-slot>`.
+one plus the number of consecutive Interface States in the Greybus System whose ORDER is ORDER_SECONDARY, starting from the Primary Interfaces to each attached Module, up to the final Interface Block in the :term:`Slot`.
 This follows from the definitions of the ORDER sub-state and the intf_count request field.

 The SVC may also send additional Module Inserted Requests with the